Freshman Orientation Programs

 Your UND email is where we will send information about financial aid, housing and other UND items.
 Check your email regularly.

 To gain access to many of the systems you'll need as a UND student, you must activate

 your student account within the North Dakota University System (NDUS).

 - Go to UND.edu/claim.

-- Required of all new freshmen who plan to enroll in classes for spring 2022.
+- Required of all new freshmen who plan to enroll in classes.